 Many photographers find it hard to take things further forward with their clients as they fear they are giving away the secrets that make them great.
 Instead, be happy to share; show people awesome DIY tips and tricks that could make all the difference to people.

-It also allows you to make a huge difference to the way that you come across generally.
+It also allows you to make a huge difference in the way that you come across generally.
 You now seem more human, less guarded and more open to helping people.
 When other photographers’ close ranks and make it sound impossible to do what they do, it makes them sound rather elitist.

 This allows you to get around that problem, just a few basic personal hacks that people can use to make their own personal photos a bit better is a fine starting point.
 Whatever you feel you can offer that has a sprinkling of professional expertise, you should.

-It can make a telling difference to how you come across and the general take-away that people get when they read your blog.
-If you are looking to make your blog more informative and fun, then giving people information they can learn from and activities they can try out themselves is a good way to do so!
+It can make a telling difference to how you come across and the general takeaway that people get when they read your blog.
+If you are looking to make your blog more informative and fun, then giving people the information they can learn from and activities they can try out themselves is a good way to do so!

 At the end of the day, you can use the above information to help make sure your business has the right kind of voice.
 A photography business has to be able to give people trust and belief in the services they provide; with the right kind of blog post, you can make that much easier to put in place.
 Using the right kind of content and the correct language, it becomes much easier to make your photography business thrive.